VCU Department of Radiology History

 1971: MCV Hospitals performed an x-ray procedure every 4 minutes, a surgical operation every 40 minutes and an emergency room admission every 10 minutes (Source: VCU Magazine, Winter 1971-72).

 1972: Charles L. Baird, Jr., M.D. founded the Virginia Heart Institute (now the VCU Baird Vascular Institute), and was the acting director until 2008.
-Dr. Baird was the nation’s first cardiologist to perform cardiac catheterization in an outpatient setting; taking it from a 3 day inpatient procedure to a 3 hour outpatient procedure.
+Dr. Baird was the nation’s first cardiologist to perform cardiac catheterization in an outpatient setting; changing it from a 3 day inpatient procedure.

 1974: CT and ultrasound guided interventional radiology and fine needle cytology were introduced at MCV Hospitals.